MicrosoftDocs/playfab-docs/playfab-docs/what-is-playfab.md

 ### Monetization

-**Stores and Sales**: Target player segments with personalized store offers and support payments with Xbox, Steam, Google, PayPal and more.
+**Stores and Sales**: Target player segments with personalized store offers, and support payments with Xbox, Steam, Google, PayPal, and more.

-**Virtual Economy**: Mint promotional coupons and virtual currencies with support for setting initial balances and optional auto-recharge.
+**Virtual Economy**: Mint promotional coupons and virtual currencies with support for <!--"mint... with support for" is not completely clear-->setting initial balances and optional auto-recharge.

-**User Generated Content**: Empower players to create, upload and search for moderated content.
+**User Generated Content**: Empower players to create, upload, and search for moderated content.

-**Drop Tables**: Craft attractive bundles for first-time or regular users and stimulate demand with item scarcity.
+**Drop Tables**: Craft attractive bundles for first-time or regular users, and stimulate demand with item scarcity.

-**Fraud Prevention**: Use server-side receipt validation to make sure purchases are genuine before completion.
+**Fraud Prevention**: Use server-side validation of receipts to make sure purchases are genuine, before they are completed.

 ### Automation